EveryVS

 Google Pixel 10 Pro — Pros

-7 years of OS and security updates guaranteed
+Google lists 7 years of new features and updates from launch.

 Google Pixel 10 Pro — Cons